 After the Great Summer Road Trip, we left Strasbourg for Paris.
 And those who follow the blog know that is our second home base after Seattle because our daughter Mary and her husband Gregoire and our youngest grandchildren have lived there for over nine years.
 But now, all that has changed!

 The Bouron’s finally found a house that they could both agree on (and afford) in a village about an hour south of Paris by train.
-It was just in time because living in the city with three small children in a flat the size of a generous hotel suite was getting out of hand.
+It was just in time because living in the city with three small children in a flat the size of a hotel suite was getting out of hand.
 It started out well…Mary and Greg found their delightful apartment near Sacre Coeur shortly after they were married.
 It was the perfect home for some carefree years in Paris as newlyweds.
 But soon after they began their romantic life as young bon vivants, along came Colette.
 And it was still fine.
-They became the chic Parisian parents you see in magazines.
+They became the chic Parisian parents you see in glossy magazines.
 And then along came Marcel.
 And they made that work, too.
 But once little Jacques arrived it was time to admit it was too much for them (and definitely far too little).

 After almost two years of searching, they finally landed a cozy stone cottage in Samois Sur Seine - a sleepy village nestled on the tail end of the river near the historic city of Fontainebleau.
 They even have a back garden with a small shed that Gregoire has turned into a woodworking space.
 Where he plans to create stylish furniture for the house without power tools!
 And all three kids are enrolled in a neighborhood school just around the corner.
 Now, we have a wonderful new home base, still in France, as well as some very happy grandchildren and their parents.